amarula/dyndesign/docs/class_builder.md

 set to False or not set.
 If both of these conditions are met, the "A" component is added as a dependency.

-NOTE: *The arguments' names in the conditional functions must match the names of the Building Options used in `buildclass`.*
+NOTE: *The arguments' names in the conditional function signatures must match the names of the Building Options passed to `buildclass`.*

 ### Functions Using Class Parameters